 What style of pants should you wear with a tunic?

 Relaxed on top + relaxed on the bottom is a recipe for frumpy.
-Since tunics are a little looser than most be sure to wear a fitted bottom to balance that out.
-That means no wide leg pants, boyfriend jeans., or huge flares.
-Instead, wear slim or straight cut dress pants, or skinny jeans or leggings.
-For a more boho look, you can wear a small flared jean, so long as the tunic has a bit of a taper and jeans are very fitted above the knee.
+Since tunics are a little looser than most, be sure to wear a fitted bottom to balance that out.
+That means no wide-leg pants, boyfriend jeans., or huge flares.
+Instead, wear slim or straight-cut dress pants or skinny jeans or leggings.
+For a more boho look, you can wear a small flared pair of jeans, so long as the tunic has a bit of a taper and jeans are very fitted above the knee.

 What Shoes should you wear with a tunic?

 Ballet flats, sandals, block heels, even pumps, they all work.
-Natural materials like canvas, rope, wood and metal are in particularly in sync with the laid back style of tunics.
-In winter, a tall flat suede or leather boots worn with leggings/skinny jeans and a tunic is near perfection!
+Natural materials like canvas, rope, wood, and metal are particularly in sync with the laid-back style of tunics.
+In winter, tall flat suede or leather boots worn with leggings/skinny jeans and a tunic is near perfection!

 Did you see my new tunic?
 Take a look.
 Would you wear a tunic?
 Comment below.

-I am an hourglass and short and have found that a tunic with interest at the bust or that haves an empire waist looks best on me.
+I am an hourglass and short and have found that a tunic with interest at the bust or an empire waist looks best on me.
 It has to have a scoop neck or a V-neck.
-I can’t do anything straight up and down, it just makes me look bulky all over.
+I can’t do anything straight up and down; it makes me look bulky.

 Hi Elle, I’m an hourglass and the same way.
-Straight up and down doesn’t show off my shape and makes me look heavy.
+Straight up and down don’t show off my shape and make me look heavy.
 Also, I always recommend a v or scoop neck.
 Showing off decolletage is feminine and makes you look taller and slimmer.
 Cheers, Deborah

-Hi Pat, I’d suggest a 3/4 length sleeved v neck or scoop neck top.
-3/4 length is sporty and flattering and a V or scoop neck elogantes your neck and frame.
-You could also wear a camisole and a short cropped jacket or a blouse is not too loose and blousy tucked in would be nice.
-It’s just when you wear wide on the top and wide on the bottom you look boxy.
-So if you go wide on bottom stay more streamlined up top.
+Hi Pat, I’d suggest a 3/4 length sleeved v-neck or scoop neck top.
+3/4 length is sporty and flattering; a V or scoop neck elongates your neck and frame.
+You could also wear a camisole, a short-cropped jacket or a blouse that is not too loose and blousy tucked in would be nice.
+You look boxy when you wear wide on the top and wide on the bottom.
+So if you go wide on the bottom, stay more streamlined up top.

 The industry has caught on that we like them.
-Personally, I like the ones that do not make me re-love the 70s.
+I like the ones that do not make me re-live the 70s.
 Ugh!
-Also luv tunics that are long in front, not just the back.
-Also on my wish list are tunics that actually have sleeves that are not 3/4.
-There also seems to be plenty of sleeveLESS tunics.
-How about short sleeve?
+Also, Luv tunics are long in front, not just in the back.
+Also on my wish list are tunics with sleeves that are not 3/4.
+There also seem to be plenty of sleeveLESS tunics.
+How about a short sleeve?

-Deborah – do you have a pic for the shorter style that you recommend for the short and petite that hits just at the hip.
-It looks like all of these hit well below the hip.
+Deborah – do you have a pic for the shorter style that you recommend for the quick and petite that hits just at the hip?
+It looks like all of this hit well below the hip.
 Thank you!

 Hi Kim,

-If you are petite I would suggest you shop in the petite section because the clothes are proportional and you will find longer tops with the proper length sleeves and that hit at just the right spot just below the hip.
-I think if you keep looking in the regular section you are going to have hard time.
+If you are petite, I would suggest you shop in the small section because the clothes are proportional, and you will find longer tops with the right length sleeves that hit just the right spot just below the hip.
+If you keep looking in the regular section, you will have a hard time.

-What great timing as yesterday I was in a “chat window” with someone at Chico’s and I was asking them if I could wear tunics with wide leg linen pants which seem to be in style now\.
-I wear a lot of tunics and big shirts as they cover a multitude of sons.
-I asked if there wasn’t some rule if you wear flowing, wide leg pants if the top shouldn’t be more structured and she answered no and she gave some answer that the fabric should be similar or some such answer
+What great timing, as yesterday I was in a “chat window” with someone at Chico’s, and I asked them if I could wear tunics with wide-leg linen pants, which seem to be in style no \.
+I wear a lot of tunics and oversized shirts as they cover a multitude of sons.
+I asked if there wasn’t some rule if you wear flowing, wide-leg pants if the top shouldn’t be more structured, and she answered no, and she gave some answer that the fabric should be similar or some such explanation.

-Now here is the definitive answer that tunics should not be worn with wide leg pants; thank you!
+Here is the definitive answer: tunics should not be worn with wide-leg pants; the k you!
 You saved me from walking around looking like a tent.

-Whoa, I didn’t have my coffee yet when I typed , “…tunics and big shirts …cover a multitude of sons.”
+I didn’t have my coffee yet when I typed, “…tunics and big shirts …cover a multitude of sons.”
 LOL

-Very Interestig tunic article for tunics for women after 40.
-My view is that tunics suit everyone as that loose flowing tunic top style makes the petite ladies look pretty and flirty and the plus size women look sleek, beautiful and stylish.
+Very Interesting tunic article for tunics for women after 40.
+I think tunics suit everyone as that loose flowing tunic top style makes the petite ladies look pretty and flirty, and the plus-size women look sleek, beautiful, and stylish.
 I am a tunic lover!